lexonegit/lexonegit/README.md

 ### Hi, I'm Leevi! 👋

-Student at Turku University of Applied Sciences.
-I am studying Information and Communications Technology.
+I am studying Information and Communications Technology at Turku University of Applied Sciences.
 Developing games and other projects during free time.